 The work should address all of the following aspects:

-Advance innovative and robust methodologies to identify, select, distill and consolidate consistent global and regional reference climate data sets and scenarios with their associated uncertainties to be clearly communicated.
+Advance innovative and robust methodologies to identify, select, distil and consolidate consistent global and regional reference climate data sets and scenarios with their associated uncertainties to be clearly communicated.
 This should be done in close collaboration with end-users, to ensure their operational relevance and usability in adaptation decision-making across the EU.
 These references should be based on appropriate available observations, (re)-analyses and simulations from the main EU and/or international initiatives (e.g. CMIP, CORDEX, DestinE) using quantifiable and traceable approaches;

-The proposed solution should incorporate a mechanism for regular updates to the underlying climate scenarios. to ensure that selected climate projections remain aligned with the latest updates on emission scenarios and available scientific information;
+The proposed solution should incorporate a mechanism for regular updates to the underlying climate scenarios, to ensure that selected climate projections remain aligned with the latest updates on emission scenarios and available scientific information;

 Incorporate the above methodologies and mechanisms into the standardization of climate services.

-2nd objective : streamlining standardized climate services for decision and policy making in adaptation
+2nd objective : standardizing and streamlining climate service for decision and policy making in adaptation

-Working closely with European Standard Organisations (such as CEN-CENELEC and others), finance institutions (such as EIB) and other relevant entities as appropriate, actions should address all of the following aspects:
+Working closely with European Standard Organisations (such as CEN-CENELEC and others), finance institutions (such as European Investment Bank), end-users and other relevant entities as appropriate, actions should address all of the following aspects:

-Improve the standardization of climate services, with special consideration for compound and other complex climate risks across temporal (multi-year to multidecadal) and spatial scales (local to regional);
+Support the standardization of climate services, with special consideration for compound and other complex climate risks across temporal (multi-year to multidecadal) and spatial scales (local to regional);

-Promote and demonstrate the use of the pilot standardized climate services in key adaptation-related areas, to assess and integrate quality-assured climate information into decision-making, in line with the adaptation objectives of the Paris Agreement.
-These could include:
+Promote and demonstrate the use of pilot standardized climate services in key adaptation-related areas, assessing and integrating quality-assured climate information into decision-making.
+This should be in line with the adaptation objectives of the Paris Agreement and could include for example:

-Climate finance proofing processes and tools to support for example regulated institutions to adhere to the EU Taxonomy Regulation adaptation objectives;
+Climate finance proofing processes and tools to support regulated institutions to adhere to the EU Taxonomy Regulation adaptation objectives;

-Climate resilience of (public and private) investments in built environment and critical infrastructure from design to delivery and exploitation;
+Climate resilience of (public and private) investments in the built environment and critical infrastructure from design to delivery and exploitation;

-Additionally, other sectors (e.g. health, agriculture, energy, water management, insurance) could be addressed if properly justified.
+Other sectors (e.g. health, agriculture, energy, water management, insurance, natural environment) if properly justified.

 Links to the Mission and to other projects and initiatives